DBMoUK/ensuretls/README.md

 puppetdashboard.conf
 puppetproxy.conf

-The SSLProtocol configuration directive is changed to TLSv1, following classification of a Puppet Master node with the ensuretlsv1 profile.
+The SSLProtocol configuration directive is changed to TLSv1, following classification of a Puppet Master node with the ensuretls::console profile.

+### What ensuretls::db affects

-Additionally, /etc/puppetlabs/puppetdb/conf.d/jetty.ini
+/etc/puppetlabs/puppetdb/conf.d/jetty.ini

 A new section is added to the file to ensure the TLSv1 protocol is used when communicating with PuppetDB.